 We are all aware that the frequency of lawsuits is on the rise.
 What was once settled by a handshake is now ending up in court.
 Give yourself an extra level of protection by getting an umbrella policy.
 A personal umbrella policy is a liability policy that provides an extra level of liability protection over your other personal policies like car, home, boat, etc. This is critical coverage as it not only provides additional liability limits; it can also includes legal defense costs.
 A basic $1 million umbrella policy for one home and two cars can be as low as $150 per year.
 Call your insurance professional for a quote that can meet your needs

 9. Consider self-insuring

 Insurance is one way of dealing with risk, but it is not the only way.
-As long as you understand the risk and are able to easily deal with it, then perhaps you want to consider self-insuring property like a home without a mortgage or a car without a loan.
-This is most frequently done when a car gets older and collision coverage is removed; however it can be done with any property you own.
+As long as you understand the risk and can financially deal with it, then perhaps you want to consider self-insuring property like a home without a mortgage or a car without a loan.
+This is most frequently done when a car gets older, and collision coverage is removed; however, it can be done with any property you own.

 That said, we would never recommend that liability coverage be removed from any motorized vehicle, boat, or property you own.
-You want to be able to understand the maximum risk before a decision is made to self-insure, and with liability, that is nearly impossible.
+You want to understand the maximum risk before a decision is made to self-insure, which is nearly impossible with liability.